holladayinnn/tommy-music-theory/readme.md

 Open up a new terminal window and start mongo

-Open up another terminal window and run:
+Open up another terminal window, navigate to the directory, and run:

 $ npm start